HogJonny-AMZN/HogJonny-AMZN/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Open 3D Engine (o3de.org)
+- 🔭 I’m currently working at Bluepoint Games a Sony (SIE) game development studio
-- 🌱 I’m currently learning how to provide better DCC tool configuration and bootstrapping (Python)
+- 🌱 I’m currently learning how to improve the stability of developed tools, by adding uint and basic automated testing
-- 👯 I’m looking to collaborate on python APIs and frameworks for creators
+- 👯 I’m looking to collaborate on python APIs and frameworks for creators like Technical Artists
-- 🤔 I’m looking for help with testing the DCC Scripting Interface Gem with Linux/OSX
+- 🤔 I’m looking for help with building useful
 - 💬 Ask me about my 30 years of 3D entertainment and video game developer experience
 - 📫 How to reach me: Discord HogJonnyAMZN#4953
 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact: I wrote a game-like PBR material for the Maya Viewport: [GitHub - hogjonny/Maya-PBR-BRDF-VP2: A WIP Implementation of a Physically Plausible (PBR/PBS) HLSL Shader for the Maya Viewport 2.0](https://github.com/hogjonny/Maya-PBR-BRDF-VP2)
 - Technical Art Blog at https://www.co3dex.com

-Notice: This is my work team account.
-I may have oppinions and thoughts that are my own and are not to be considered to be the voice or oppinions of Amazon/AWS.
+Notice: This is my professional Github account, generally associated with employers, teams and development projects.
+Ask me about 3D Content tools and workflows, Realtime 3D Rendering.
+No matter who I work for, my opinions are my own.
+I have many oppinions and thoughts and they are not to be considered to be the oppinions of Bluepoint Games or Sony (SIE).

+The first commerical game release I worked on, was Secrets of the Luxor by Mojave, which hit the market April 4th 1996.
+It wasn't real-time 3D because at the time that was barely a thing in gaming, however that quickly because my focus by the time I worked on my second commercial game release at Parsoft (more on that later.)
+Prior to that I was working at Start, the makers of Strata Stuido Pro and 3D content creation suite of software popularized by also being the 3D DCC tool that Myst was authored in.
+I was an intern making 3D clip art, and then moved onto a 3D point and click mini-game set in an egyptian tomb that we we worked on to be displayed in Epoch Center (and other interactive project.)
+So that's how it all got started, making games in a small historic home in St. George Utah we had outfitted as a small office.

 In Oct 2016 I accepted a position with Amazon, Lumberyard - Austin, an org within AWS.